stonerlab/Stoner-PythonCode/README.rst

 Current PyPi Version
 --------------------

-The current PyPi version is based on the 0.9 beta series.
+The current version of the package on PyPi will be the stable branch until the development branch enters beta testing, when we start making beta packages available.

 Development Version